pentandra/lifepreserver/items/blog/putting-the-pieces-together/index.md

 as they go, almost instantaneously, the collective research of the world, ever expanding.

-In making this argument, I'm making a few assumptions.
-The first is that more knowledge and understanding is a good thing.
-The second is that sharing is better than not sharing.
-Sharing is good because it creates new knowledge (which is good according to my first assumption).
-I see the Scholarly Commons as something that happens within each commoner.
-If it feels the same, then we haven't changed anything, have we?

 # How can it be done?

 I'm going to step forward through time and back down to reality for a minute,